Inkscape vs Illustrator: Which Works Better for Vector Graphics?

 - One-click paint bucket fill.

 - Color painting over objects (CS4 added this feature with the name Blob brush)

 SVG (Scalable Vector Graphics) is the format for rendering 2D graphics and applications in XML.
 It is very helpful in using these graphics on websites as well as print media.
 Thus, Inkscape not only is totally sufficient graphics software for designers, but it also goes head-on with almost all the features of Illustrator.

 When it comes to flexibility, both the tools are very flexible.
 Inkscape and Illustrator provide a very sound sack of features for graphic editing.
 While Illustrator provides support for almost all the file types, Inkscape lacks support for the .eps file format.
 Also, you cannot export your artwork as a .jpeg file.
 This functionality, however, could be added to Inkscape by the use of an extension.
-Not only this, a lot more features could be added using different extensions. you may also read Affinity designer vs Illustrator, Indesign vs Illustrator, Illustrator vs Photoshop, GIMP vs Photoshop and best logo designing software.
+Not only this, a lot more features could be added using different extensions. you may also read Affinity designer vs Illustrator, Indesign vs Illustrator, Illustrator vs Photoshop, GIMP vs Photoshop and best logo design software.
 So, let’s now discuss a few extensions:

 It is a very useful extension to the Inkscape that helps it to read .eps files.
 It converts .eps files into .pdf files to make it compatible to work with Inkscape.
 All you need to do is download Ghostscript to C:/Program Files.